EOPF-Explorer/landing-page/index.md

   landing
   primaryButton="Read more"
   primaryLink="/features/feature-a"
-  tagline="Web Otimized Zarr for EOPF" title="Data Model Development"
+  tagline="Web Optimized Zarr for EOPF" title="Data Model Development"
 >
 At the core of our activity is the development of a data model for web-optimised data access.